theNorstroem/precompiled-furo-web-components/README.md

 ## Init file [optional]
-When you want to use the **data** components or want to set the locales or install your translations, define and load the `init.js` from your page.
+When you want to use the **data** components you have to install the specs that you have gerated with furo.
+This is a good place to do it.
+Maybe you want to set the locales or install your translations too.

+To load the `init.js` from your page, do the following in your index.html.

+> Load the init.js before you load the other packages.
+> Because some of them are dependant to the settings you do in the init and some will switch to a default setup.

 [*index.html*]
 ```html